 5. I would bring back more souvenirs.

-We packed light and brought an extra bag with us in preparation for buying and bringing back a bunch of souvenirs.
+We packed light and brought an extra, packable bag (like this one) with us in preparation for buying and bringing back a bunch of souvenirs.
 But for the whole trip, I kept seeing things I wanted and I kept saying “oh, I’ll buy it later” or “I’m sure I’ll see more of these, I should shop around for options.”
 If I could do it all over again, I’d probably buy more stuff that I liked on the spot instead of waiting and then forgetting.

 6. I would take a dip in an onsen.